RTEMS/rtems-docs/eng/vc-users.rst

 .. code-block:: shell

-  git log master..HEAD
+  git log main..HEAD

 Or for a more brief description use shortlog:

 .. code-block:: shell

-  git shortlog master..HEAD
+  git shortlog main..HEAD

 Reverting Changes
 -----------------